 - To further clarify the roles and responsibilities of staff and governors, invest in training and empower the team to lead School Improvement within their areas of responsibility

-- To continue to maximise the impact of teaching assistants on learning
+- To continue to maximise the impact of teaching assistants on teaching and learning

 To improve outcomes for children

 - To ensure that children who achieved ‘expected’ at EYFS in reading, writing and mathematics achieve ‘expected’ or ‘greater depth’ at the end of Key Stage 1.
 Greater number of children moving from ‘expected’ to ‘greater depth’.
 No ‘drop off’ for any group